 And once more my mind was deceived.
 I was going nowhere.
 Look at where I ‘’have to’’ go to work.
-Am I sure I want to leave everything behind to go and live like a gipsy, in a situation of financial insecurity?
+Am I sure I want to leave everything behind to go and live like a gypsy, in a situation of financial insecurity?

 I am a luxury hotels freak, well, who wouldn’t be?
-I know how to audit a luxury property, what clients can expect from high-end service; I am a very demanding guest myself, and highly appreciative of great service and comfort, and being very spoiled.
-How could I ever survive with that big, important feature missing from my life?
+I know how to audit a luxury property, and what clients can expect from high-end service; I am a very demanding guest myself, and highly appreciative of great service and comfort, and being very spoiled.
+How could I ever survive with that big, important element missing from my life?

-Plus, during my inner brainstorming I surprisingly realised that a part of me loves working in corporate jobs and contributing to the growth of the company, with a team where I share the same philosophy and values.
+Plus, during my inner brainstorming, I surprisingly realized that a part of me loves working in corporate jobs and contributing to the growth of the company, with a team where I share the same philosophy and values.

 Once again, that monster within rose up strongly and loudly, “it’s time to go and check out something new.
-You’ve been here long enough, given your all and taken it all in.
+You’ve been here long enough, given your all, and taken it all in.

 I believe, paradoxically, that it was precisely the feeling of security and comfort that had been pushing me away from that same “at ease” situation.

-What would life be if we had no courage to attempt anythingVincent Van Gogh
+What would life be if we had no courage to attempt anything!Vincent Van Gogh

 I always had this curiosity to know what’s behind my own world, starting from the comfort of my family.
 But most of all I wanted to discover my own self in different environments, and that’s the path I chose for myself.